fables-tales/nemesis/spec.md

 ####Response code

-200 if the user is authenticated and is the user specified by `username` or the user is a team leader in the same college as the user specified by `username` and the user specified by `username` is not a blueshirt, otherwise 403.
+200 if the the authentication parameters are valid and the authenticated user can administrate the user specified by `:username`.
+403 otherwise.

 ####Response body

 If the response code is 200:

-* `full_name`: the user's full name.
 * `email`: the user's email address.
+* `username`: the user's username.
+* `first_name`: the user's first name.
+* `last_name`: the user's last name.

 ##POST /user/:username